d8adrvn/smart_sprinkler/8_Zone_Controller/README.md

 #### The Arduino IDE Software

-Ok now head on over to http://www.arduino.cc/en/main/software and download the Arduino Software.
+Ok now head on over to http://www.arduino.cc/en/main/software and download the Arduino Interactive Developer Environment (IDE).
 Download the latest version.
 Open the software, you will notice that it automatically creates a sketch with the date as part of the name.
 That  is fine it’s just an automatic name based on your computer date.
 Erase any code that automatically comes up on the window, you do not need it for this.To load the code onto the Arduino, you will need the Arduino developer environment:

 #### The Libraries